rom1504/ngengine/README.md

 #Warnings

 - Lots of comments are in French, others are in English.
 They will definitly be re-written in English soon.
-- The 06_CameraQuat presents a fix: the rotation should be around the left\_axis and the normal\_axis, and when you do rounds with the camera, she turns over the target\_axis too...
+- The 06_CameraQuat presents a bug: the rotation should be around the left\_axis and the normal\_axis, and when you do rounds with the camera, it turns over the target\_axis too...
 TO FIX

 #Licence